Cosmos World Foundation Model Platform for Physical AI: World Foundation Model Pre-training

 Pre-trained WFMs are generalists that capture general knowledge of real-world physics and natural behaviors.
 We exploit two different scalable deep learning paradigms, diffusion models and autoregressive models, to build two families of WFMs.
 Both diffusion models and autoregressive models break a difficult generation problem into a sequence of easier sub-problems and have been turbo-charging the development of generative models.
 In the case of diffusion models, the difficult generation problem is divided into a sequence of denoising problems.
 In the case of autoregressive models, the difficult generation problem is divided into a sequence of next-token prediction problems.
 We discuss how we scale these deep learning paradigms using various parallelization techniques tailored for modern GPUs in our endeavor of building pre-trained WFMs.
 We train all of the WFM models reported in the paper using a cluster of $10{,}000$ NVIDIA H100 GPUs in a time span of three months.

 In \cref{tab:model_map}, we present a map of our pre-trained WFMs and their companions.
-For the diffusion-based WFM family, we start by building two Text2World models of 7B and 14B, respectively, which render Cosmos-1.0-Diffusion-7B-Text2World and Cosmos-1.0-Diffusion-14B-Text2World.
+For the diffusion-based WFM family, we start by building two Text2World models of 7B and 14B, respectively, which render Cosmos-Predict1-7B-Text2World and Cosmos-Predict1-14B-Text2World.
 These models can map text prompts to videos of visual worlds.
 We then fine-tune the Text2World models to take additional video input, representing the current observation.
 The result is a Video2World model where the future video is predicted based on the current observation (input video) and the perturbation (text prompt).
 These diffusion models are latent diffusion models that take continuous tokens.
-We use Cosmos-1.0-Tokenizer-CV8x8x8 to produce the visual tokens.
+We use Cosmos-Tokenize1-CV8$\times$8$\times$8-720p to produce the visual tokens.
 The training text prompts for the WFMs are produced by a VLM through video description generation.
 These descriptions follow a different distribution of human descriptions of videos.
-To mitigate the domain gap, we build Cosmos-1.0-PromptUpsampler-12B-Text2World based on the Mistral-NeMo-12B-Instruct model~\citep{mistral_nemo_2024} to help convert human text prompts to those preferred by our diffusion-based WFMs.
+To mitigate the domain gap, we build Cosmos-UpsamplePrompt1-12B-Text2World based on the Mistral-NeMo-12B-Instruct model~\citep{mistral_nemo_2024} to help convert human text prompts to those preferred by our diffusion-based WFMs.

 For the autoregressive-based WFM family, we first build two base models that are 4B and 12B in size, respectively, to predict future videos purely based on the current video observation.
-We name them Cosmos-1.0-Autoregressive-4B and Cosmos-1.0-Autoregressive-12B, respectively.
+We name them Cosmos-Predict1-4B and Cosmos-Predict1-12B, respectively.
 These are Llama3-style GPT models trained from scratch for the video prediction task and bear no language understanding.
 To enable autoregressive-based WFMs to utilize textual information for next token prediction, we incorporate T5 embeddings of the input text prompt into the WFMs through cross-attention layers added to the transformer blocks.
-These autoregressive WFMs use Cosmos-1.0-Tokenizer-DV8x16x16, which maps an input video to a few integers.
+These autoregressive WFMs use Cosmos-Tokenize1-DV8$\times$16$\times$16-720p, which maps an input video to a few integers.
 The heavy compression of the tokenizer can sometimes lead to undesired distortions.
-To address the problem, we build a diffusion decoder (Cosmos-1.0-Diffusion-7B-Decoder-DV8x16x16ToCV8x8x8) through fine-tuning the Cosmos-1.0-Diffusion-7B-Text2World model to map discrete tokens in the DV8x16x16 space to continuous tokens in the CV8x8x8 space.
+To address the problem, we build a diffusion decoder (Cosmos-Predict1-7B-Decoder-DV8$\times$16$\times$16ToCV8$\times$8$\times$8-720p) through fine-tuning the Cosmos-Predict1-7B-Text2World model to map discrete tokens in the DV8$\times$16$\times$16 space to continuous tokens in the CV8$\times$8$\times$8 space.